BuptWululu/FG-RAG/README.md

 ### Configuration

 Before running, you need to change some configuration information for `Config.py` in the `Steps` directory.
 The specific meaning of each parameter is described in the notes in the document.
+We recommend not to modify the FG-RAG related configuration.

 ### Running